kman3107/audio-data/README.md

-# Edit MP4
+# Edit MP3, MP4, and M4A
-Just a tiny thing to help me have an easier time doing basic manual editing of new mp4/m4a files
+Just a tiny thing to help me have an easier time doing basic manual editing of new music files

 # Front-end:
 * CustomTkinter